junxit/us-congress-bills-109/bill.md

 ## § 3.
 United States Ambassador for ASEAN

-- **(a)** *Appointment* There is established in the Department of State the position of United States Ambassador for ASEAN, who shall be appointed by the President, subject to the advice and consent of the Senate.
+- **(a)** *Appointment* There is established in the Department of State the position of United States Ambassador for ASEAN Affairs, who shall be appointed by the President, subject to the advice and consent of the Senate.
-- **(b)** *Sense of Congress* It is the sense of Congress that a Deputy Assistant Secretary of State for East Asia and the Pacific should be designated as the Ambassador for ASEAN.
+- **(b)** *Sense of Congress* It is the sense of Congress that a Deputy Assistant Secretary of State for East Asia and the Pacific should be designated as the Ambassador for ASEAN Affairs.